Published: 12 June 2026

 For operators and landlords, that data works twice.
 In a pitch, it’s proof a prospective tenant can’t get from a brochure: here is how this building performs for companies like yours.
 In a renewal conversation, it’s retention insurance: evidence the workspace is doing its job before the tenant ever has to ask.
 In a market where attendance is intentional and tenants’ own analytics will surface poor experience anyway, the operators who can prove their digital experience will win the tenants — and keep them.

-Why is this harder in multi-tenant buildings?
+Why is this harder in flexible workspaces?

 How do you know if your building measures up?